Be a Visionary

 During the senior year, in conjunction with their internship, Social Entrepreneurship majors will be required to identify a need within the community and then create a small entrepreneurial business to meet that need; this is known as the Capstone Project.

 At the core of the Capstone Project is a team made up of the student, a Social Entrepreneurship Advisory Board (SEAB), community partners, and faculty members.
-This team will work toward the common goal of creating free enterprise while meeting community need, providing students the opportunity to apply classroom theory to real life practice.
+This team will work toward the common goal of creating free enterprise while meeting a community need, providing students the opportunity to apply classroom theory to real-life practice.